 However, there is definitely a connection, although it might not be as direct as you thought.
-In fact, those molds in your house can contribute to a Candida overgrowth in two different ways.
+In fact, those molds in your house can indeed contribute to a Candida overgrowth in two different ways.

-First, the mold weakens your immune system, allowing the Candida colonies in your gut to expand.
+First, the environmental mold weakens your immune system, allowing the Candida colonies in your gut and elsewhere to expand.
 Exposure to mold (usually by inhaling the spores) triggers an immediate immune response from your body.
-This often presents itself as fatigue, respiratory problems, inflammation and many of the regular symptoms that you might associate with seasonal allergies.
-But chronic, long-term exposure to mold actually weakens your immune system.
-And once your immune defenses are compromised, this gives Candida Albicans the opportunity to expand through your digestive system.
+This often presents itself as fatigue, respiratory problems, inflammation, and many of the regular symptoms that you might associate with seasonal allergies.
+But chronic, long-term exposure to mold can severely weaken your immune system.
+And once your immune defenses are compromised, this gives Candida albicans the opportunity to expand through your digestive system.

 Second, your body’s response to chronic mold exposure can actually lead you to become even more sensitive to fungi.
 Developing a mold allergy means that your reaction to the regular Candida toxins is likely to be stronger.
 And this hyper-sensitivity can weaken your immune system further and cause even more inflammation, particularly if you are already suffering from a Candida overgrowth.

-If you suspect that you might have mold in your house, I recommend that you get it check out right away.
+If you suspect that you might have mold in your house, I recommend that you get it checked out right away.
 You should also make an effort to avoid foods that contain molds.
-My Ultimate Candida Diet treatment program provides a list of mold-containing foods like nuts and mushrooms that you should avoid.
+Our Ultimate Candida Diet treatment program provides a list of mold-containing foods like certain nuts that you should avoid.
 Mushrooms are a little different because they have strongly immune-supportive properties, so they are generally OK to eat.

 It’s easy to ignore small patches of mold in your bathroom or in the corners of your house, but the reality is that there is probably a much bigger problem that you’re not seeing.
 That little patch of mold might be the proverbial ‘tip of the iceberg,’ signaling a much bigger problem that you can’t see.
-Mold can accumulate in large quantities behind your walls, and the spores that it releases can still reach you inside of your home.
+Mold can accumulate in large quantities behind your walls, and from there the spores that it releases can still reach you inside of your home.

 Preventing mold is really all about one thing – preventing moisture from building up in your house.
 This applies particularly to those areas where water tends to accumulate (for example your basement floors or bathrooms).
 Here are 5 simple tips that you can follow to prevent moisture build-up in your home.